baswerdlow/starter-academic/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "bswerdlow@berkeley.edu"
+email: "bswerdlow@mx.lakeforest.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Benjamin A. Swerdlow is an incoming assistant professor in the Lake Forest College Department of Psychology.
-He completed his doctoral training at the University of California, Berkeley and his predoctoral clinical internship at Dartmouth Hitchcock Medical Center.
-As a clinical affective scientist, his research interests include research interests include intrapersonal and interpersonal emotion regulation, mood dysregulation, self-harm, close relationships, and ecological sampling methods.
+He completed his doctoral training in clinical psychology at the University of California, Berkeley and his predoctoral clinical internship at Dartmouth-Hitchcock Medical Center.
+As a clinical affective scientist, his research interests include intrapersonal and interpersonal emotion regulation, mood dysregulation, self-harm, close relationships, and ecological sampling methods.